Vision+X: A Survey on Multimodal Learning in the Light of Data: Introduction

-Afterwards, we proceed to the concrete application domain of multimodal learning.
-In the presentation of multimodal applications, we structure our survey following two major directions: discriminative and generative applications.
-We then categorize each direction by the combination of modalities in the form of \textbf{Vision+X}, where \textit{X} mainly represents either \textit{audio} or \textit{textual} data.
-We use vision as primary data source because visual data often play an essential and fundamental role in most multimodal learning works from computer vision literature.
-Multimodal learning can be flexibly and practically applied in a vast range of scenarios.
-For example, analogue to the real multisensory human perception system, combining vision and language modalities is essential to accomplish a captioning task which aims to provide a textual description of visual content, or people can easily imagine the accompanying sound given the visual information as a clue.
-After summarizing various popular multimodal application tasks, we highlight that despite the diversity of data modalities and task objectives, there are common technical designs among these interested directions.
-By analyzing and comparing their technical details, we revisit the data characteristics and build the connections between the intrinsic data natures and existing model dissection, and provide a discussions in terms of current challenges and future directions within the multimodal learning area.
+Subsequently, we delve into the downstream aspects of multimodal learning, categorizing multimodal applications into two primary directions: discriminative and generative applications.
+For each direction, we group the existing literature in the form of \textbf{vision+X}, where \textit{X} primarily represents non-visual data modalities.
+This framework highlights the adaptability and practicality of multimodal learning across diverse scenarios.
+For instance, akin to human multisensory perception, combining vision and language is essential for tasks like captioning, which provides textual descriptions of visual content, or imagining sounds based on visual cues.
+Reviewing various prominent multimodal tasks reveals that, despite differing data modalities and objectives, shared technical approaches emerge.
+Our detailed analysis examines these technical intricacies and their reflection on underlying data properties, strengthening the link between data types and model strategies.
+This exploration also addresses prevailing challenges and future directions in multimodal learning.

-Compared to other multimodal surveys~\cite{baltruvsaitis2018multimodal,guo2019deep,jaimes2007multimodal}, we approach the problem from the perspective of data.
-The novel perspective to establish the liaisons between multimodal data natures and methodology design leads us to a profound discussion for the future of multimodal research in two major aspects.
-On the one hand, we believe that by emphasizing and exploiting the unique characteristics of certain data modalities will help to solve more concrete application problems related to certain data modalities.
-On the other hand, knowing their commonness will benefit researchers to build a more unified and collaborative framework that ultimately resembles a real human intelligent system.
+Compared to other surveys on multimodal learning~\cite{baltruvsaitis2018multimodal,guo2019deep,jaimes2007multimodal,liang2022foundations,bayoudh2021survey,xu2023multimodal}, we approach the problem from the unique perspective of data itself.
+This novel perspective allows us to establish connections between the inherent characteristics of multimodal data and the design of methodologies, leading to a profound discussion on the future of multimodal research in two major aspects.
+On the one hand, we believe that emphasizing and exploiting the unique characteristics of specific data modalities will contribute to solving concrete application problems associated with those modalities.
+On the other hand, recognizing the commonalities among different modalities will enable researchers to construct a more unified and collaborative framework that mirrors the capabilities of a real human intelligence system.